-Finally, once the dog is clear about its role and how it is supposed to participate in human society, then comes the last part which is, providing the dog’s five common needs (exercise, training, socialization, care and affection) which have to be satisfied on a daily basis.
-This is to reinforce the rules and maintaining a healthy life for the dog.
+Finally, once the dog is clear about its role and how it is supposed to participate in human society, then comes the last part which is, providing the dog’s five common needs (exercise, training, socialization, care, and affection) which have to be satisfied on a daily basis.
+This is to reinforce the rules and maintain a healthy life for the dog.

 After you consider all these parts, you have a better understanding of why your dog may be stressed and you will be able to see that your dog will be more relaxed and will have the ability to focus on what it needs to focus on which is relaxation.

-But what are signs of a stressed dog?
-Here are few:
+But what are the signs of a stressed dog?
+Here are a few:

 - A dog that does not sit or lie down throughout the day